-CBIZ and MHM are providing notice of a global data incident involving MOVEit Transfer software, which is used by many prominent organizations around the world.
-CBIZ and MHM used MOVEit Transfer to securely transfer files. < b2b\text\2(data owner)>>'s systems were not involved in this incident.
+CBIZ, Inc. is providing notice of a global data incident involving software used by many prominent organizations around the world.
+CBIZ provides Mayer Hoffman McCann P.C. ("MHM") with its IT environment.
+MHM is a CPA firm that provides accounting and other services for organizations, including < b2b\text\1 (DataOwner)>>. < b2b\text\1 (DataOwner)>> 's systems and servers were not involved in this incident.
 This letter provides you with information about the event, our response, and additional measures you can take to help protect your information, should you feel it appropriate to do so.

 What Happened?
-On May 31, 2023, Progress Software, the provider of MOVEit Transfer software, which is used by global organizations, disclosed a zero-day vulnerability in their software that had been exploited by an unauthorized third party who was able to download files from MOVEit Transfer.
-CBIZ and MHM utilize MOVEit in the regular course of business operations to securely transfer files.
-CBIZ promptly launched an investigation, with the assistance of cybersecurity professionals, into the nature and scope of the MOVEit vulnerability.
-That investigation determined that an unauthorized party exploited the vulnerability and downloaded files from CBIZ's MOVEit Transfer server between May 29 and June 5, 2023.
+On or around May 31, 2023, Progress Software, the provider of MOVEit Transfer software, which is used by global organizations, disclosed a vulnerability in their software that had been exploited by an unauthorized third party.
+CBIZ and MHM utilize MOVEit in the regular course of our business operations to securely transfer files.
+Progress Software made patches available and CBIZ promptly launched an investigation, with the assistance of cybersecurity professionals, into the nature and scope of the MOVEit vulnerability.
+Through the investigation, we learned that an unauthorized party accessed one of our MOVEit Transfer servers between May 29 and June 5, 2023, and downloaded data.
+We then conducted a review of the files involved.